 WestEnd Films is a dynamic London-based international sales and feature film financing company, co-founded by Eve Schoukroun, Maya Amsellem and renowned producer and Capitol Films founder Sharon Harel-Cohen.
 WestEnd launched at Cannes 2008 and offers filmmakers finance, production and sales expertise as well as an extensive network of contacts across all sectors of the industry.

-WestEnd continues to build a highly selective slate including the talents of directors David Gordon Green, Michael Winterbottom, Ralph Fiennes, Neil Jordan, Stephen Frears, Hideo Nakata and Rodrigo Garcia and A-list cast including Ralph Fiennes, Kristin Scott Thomas, Nicolas Cage, Al Pacino, Daniel Bruhl, Kathy Bates, Saoirse Ronan, Gemma Arterton, Sam Riley, John Malkovich, Glenn Close, Mia Wasikowska, Kate Beckinsale, Philip Seymour Hoffman, Catherine Keener and Christopher Walken.
+WestEnd continues to build a highly selective slate including the talents of directors David Gordon Green, Michael Winterbottom, Ralph Fiennes, Neil Jordan, Stephen Frears, Hideo Nakata, Fernando Leon de Aranoa and Rodrigo Garcia and A-list cast including Al Pacino, Benicio del Toro, Ralph Fiennes, Kristin Scott Thomas, Nicolas Cage, Daniel Bruhl, Kathy Bates, Saoirse Ronan, Gemma Arterton, John Malkovich, Glenn Close, Mia Wasikowska, Kate Beckinsale, Philip Seymour Hoffman and Christopher Walken.
 A library of prestige films from legendary director Woody Allen complements a steadily growing line-up of quality films.

 Eve Schoukroun graduated with a BA in International Relations and Communication from the Sorbonne University (Paris, France) and a Masters in Film and TV Production from Emerson College (Boston, MA).